metadata-school/IntroductionToiRODSCourse/Workbooks/iCommands.md

 `ichmod read <user> <file>`

-(If you haven’t uploaded file, upload one now with iput)
+(If you haven’t uploaded file, upload one now with `iput` as per the previous sections)

 N.B.
 Remember that they will need to use `/zonename/home/youruser/<file>` to access the file.